augustomelo/nixos-config/README.md

 # Nixos-config

-This is heavely inspired on [nixos-config](https://github.com/mitchellh/nixos-config) for my development  machcine.
+This is heavely inspired on [nixos-config](https://github.com/mitchellh/nixos-config) for my development  machine. adasda

 ## Known issues